-- 5.4.1 Officers instructed to order works, goods or services must: - Maintain a record of all such orders and purchase card transactions - As soon as is practicable, transfer all temporary orders to the Council's official ordering system providing best estimate of the cost and coded as instructed by the Council's Accountancy Manager - Ensure that where practicable, documentation is completed to indicate that the goods or services have been received and works undertaken - Ensure that an inventory of all remaining goods is compiled following completion of the emergency.
-The inventory should record what items are to

-- be retained for future Council activities and what items are surplus to the Council's requirements and should be disposed of - Ensure that all surplus goods are disposed of at best consideration to the Council. - Report to the Strategic Director of Finance, Policy & Governance so that actions listed above can be monitored.
+- 5.4.1 Officers instructed to order works, goods or services must: - Maintain a record of all such orders - As soon as is practicable, transfer all temporary orders to the Council's official ordering system providing best estimate of the cost and coded as instructed by the Council's Accountancy Manager - Ensure that where practicable, documentation is completed to indicate that the goods or services have been received and works undertaken - Ensure that an inventory of all remaining goods is compiled following completion of the emergency.
+The inventory should record what items are to be retained for future Council activities and what items are surplus to the Council's requirements and should be disposed of - Ensure that all surplus goods are disposed of at best consideration to the Council.